kubernetes-sigs/gateway-api/conformance/reports/README.md

   be commit hashes or pull request links).
 - The "Reproduce" section is optional; implementations can decide whether to provide reproduction steps for those versions.

+## Reports

+The reports MUST be uploaded exactly as they have been created by the conformance suite, without any modifications.
+The "Reproduce" section allows checking any diff between the claimed report and the actual one.

+### Reports rules

+To be accepted, the reports uploaded **after** the Gateway API v1.1.0 release must comply with the following rules:

+- All the `implementation`-related fields must have a meaningful value assigned, in detail:
+  - `organization`: can be an open source organization, an individual, a company, etc. Organizations can have multiple projects.
+  - `project`: the name of the project.
+It must be unique within the same organization.
+  - `contact`: it indicates the GitHub usernames of those who are responsible for maintaining this file, so they can be easily contacted when needed (e.g. for relevant release announcements regarding conformance, etc.).
+Optionally, it can be an email address or a support URL (e.g. Github new issue page).
+  - `url`: it must be a valid url for a GitHub repository, or any other website with information related to the project.
+  - `version`: it must be a semver.
+- `gatewayAPIVersion`: it must contain the version of the Gateway API used to run the conformance tests.
+- `gatewayAPIChannel`: it must contain the channel of the Gateway API used to run the conformance tests (standard/experimental).
+- `mode`: it is the mode of the implementation used to run the tests.
+If different from `default`, it must correspond to a specific setup of the implementation.
+- Test result: in order to have a report valid to be accepted, all the profiles need to have the `result` fields (core and extended) set to `success`.
+It means that all the core conformance tests have been successfully run as well as all the tests related to the supported extended features.
+No reports with partial or failing results can be accepted.